careyjames/dns-scout/README.md

 # WhoisNS
-a Python3 script for MacOS Terminal that gets right to the mission criticals of a domain!
+a Python3 script for MacOS & Ubuntu Linux Terminal that gets right to the mission criticals of a domain!

 WhoisNS.py - Python Script for DNS & WHOIS Information